 Depending on the assets you wish to protect, the assets you are able to liquidate, and the amount of debt you owe to creditors in Northeast Philadelphia, Chapter 7 bankruptcy may take only a matter of months.
 Generally, the average length of Chapter 7 bankruptcy is four to six months.
 Our bankruptcy lawyers can give you a clearer idea of the timeframe for your case once they have assessed your financial situation.

 In most cases, Chapter 13 bankruptcy is longer.
 That is because Chapter 13 bankruptcy works through repayment plans, according to a debtor’s income and ability to pay back creditors.
 Depending on the debt you owe, it may take three to five years for you to fully address debt through a Chapter 13 bankruptcy repayment plan in Northeast Philadelphia.

 Contact Our Experienced Northeast Philadelphia Chapter 7 Bankruptcy Attorneys Today

-If you require assistance petitioning for bankruptcy, contact an experienced Philadelphia Chapter 7 bankruptcy attorney.
+If you require assistance petitioning for bankruptcy, contact our experienced Philadelphia Chapter 7 bankruptcy attorneys.
 At Young, Marr, Mallis & Associates, our bankruptcy attorneys possess decades of combined legal experience, and we are prepared to offer you the legal representation you need to streamline your bankruptcy filing.
-To schedule a free legal consultation to discuss your bankruptcy filing, contact Young, Marr, Mallis & Associates at (215) 607-7478.
+To schedule a free case evaluation to discuss your bankruptcy filing, contact Young, Marr, Mallis & Associates at (215) 701-6519.